sckott/habanero/README.md

 ### License

-This code is released under the MIT license; please see [LICENSE][LICENSE] for more details.
+This code is released under the MIT license; please see [LICENSE](LICENSE) for more details.

 ### To do